imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/README.md

 <b>API v2</b>

+Based on your requirement, you can either:

+1. [Upload file from a server](server-side-file-upload-v2.md) using private API key-based authentication, or
-[File upload from client-side (secure)](secure-client-side-file-upload.md) (in Javascript or any client side application) using JSON Web Token authentication.
+2. [File upload from client-side (secure)](secure-client-side-file-upload.md) (in Javascript or any client side application) using JSON Web Token authentication.

+Both methods use the same endpoint, but there is a slight change in the request bodies.

 {% hint style="info" %}
 **File size limit**\